Events

 Presented by The Center for American Literary Studies and Centre County Reads.

-Submit your piece of 7,500 words or less for competition in one of the following categories:
+Inspired by West with Giraffes, enter your best work of writing that centers on a relationship between an animal and a human animal.
+Submit your piece of 5,000 words or fewer for competition in one of the following categories:

 Best Short Fiction